joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void setNormalData(const float * normal0x, int total, int usage, int stride=0) ###

-This sets the normals for a vbo by using 3 floats for the normal rather than an ofVec3f
+This sets the normals for a VBO by using 3 floats for the normal rather than an ofVec3f

 ```cpp